syncfusion-content/javascript-docs/js/DataManager/Web-API-BatchEdit.md

 ## Authentication

 The authentication is access to authenticate user only.
 It allowed to access and perform the action on a web resource, the authentication is the security purpose of the access method.
-In data manger provided `enableAntiForgery` property, you can enable the property will generate unique id and validate the id into the server.
+In data manger provided `enableAntiForgery` property, which will generate unique id and validate the id in server.
 For more information `Antiforgery` [Anti Forgery](https://help.syncfusion.com/js/datamanager/antiforgery).

 ## Configuration
 Below are listed the steps for you to follow when configuring the DataManager for ASP.NET MVC to do batch updates.